-The Company has a US\$300 million, non-revolving term loan credit facility agreement for financing or refinancing the purchase of equipment, which was available to be drawn upon through March 31, 2020.
-On March 27, 2020, the Company entered into loan supplements to the original agreement for an additional principal amount of US\$310 million, which is available to be drawn through March 31, 2021.
-Term loans made under this facility have a tenor of 20 years, bear interest at a variable rate, are repayable in equal quarterly instalments, are prepayable at any time without penalty, and are secured by rolling stock.
+The Company has a non-revolving term loan credit facility for financing or refinancing the purchase of equipment, where US\$300 million was available to be drawn upon through March 31, 2020 and US\$310 million was available to be drawn upon through March 31, 2021.
+The equipment loans made under the non-revolving credit facility have a tenor of 20 years, bear interest at a variable rate based on LIBOR plus a margin, are repayable in equal quarterly installments, are prepayable at any time without penalty, and are secured by rolling stock.

-On February 3, 2020, the Company issued a US\$300 million (\$397 million) equipment loan under this facility and repaid US\$11 million (\$15 million) in 2020.
+On March 31, 2021, the Company issued a US\$310 million (\$389 million) equipment loan under this facility and repaid US\$27 million (\$33 million) over both equipment loans in 2021.

+As at December 31, 2021, the Company had outstanding borrowings of US\$572 million (\$723 million), at a weighted-average interest rate of 0.81% and had no further amount available under this non-revolving term loan facility.
 As at December 31, 2020, the Company had outstanding borrowings of US\$289 million (\$368 million), at an interest rate of 0.87% and had US\$310 million available under this non-revolving term loan facility.
-As at December 31, 2019, the Company had no outstanding borrowings and had US\$300 million available under this non-revolving term loan facility.